edinburgh-napier/set09121/lectures/lecture6.md

 # What is Inheritance?

-- Inheritance is the ability to base part of a class's behaviour on an existing class definition (specification).
+- Inheritance is the ability to base part of a class's behaviour on an existing class definition (specification). <!-- .element: class="fragment" -->

-- Inheritance is a key reuse feature of object-orientation.
+- Inheritance is a key reuse feature of object-orientation. <!-- .element: class="fragment" -->

 - A *base-class* is a *generalisation* of required behaviour.
-A *derived-class* is a *specialisation* of this base behaviour.
+A *derived-class* is a *specialisation* of this base behaviour. <!-- .element: class="fragment" -->

-- Inheritance is also the object-orientation feature that enables polymorphism.
+- Inheritance is also the object-orientation feature that enables polymorphism. <!-- .element: class="fragment" -->

+---

+# Be Careful!

 - **Warning** -- good practice is to avoid deep levels of inheritance.
 I personally aim for a base-class to provide an **interface** specification to a collection of derived-classes.
-I try and have single-level inheritance as far as possible.
+I try and have single-level inheritance as far as possible. <!-- .element: class="fragment" -->

 ---